 Titan – A Command line Password Manager For Linux

-There are plethora of GUI based password managers.
+There are plethora of GUI based password managers out there.
 A quick google search will lead you to pick one suitable for you.
 But the command line password managers are very few.
-The one today we talk about is Titan.
+The one today we are going to talk about is Titan.
 It is written using C programming language.
-It uses SQlite to save the passwords.
-All passwords will be stored using AES encryption.
-Titan uses openSSL to do the encryption.
+It uses SQlite to save the passwords, and all passwords will be stored using AES encryption.
+Titan uses openSSL library to perform the encryption.
 Password database is also protected from tampering by using a keyed-hash message authentication code (HMAC).
 Titan is not just a password manager.
 Since version 1.2, Titan also supports encrypting files and directories.

 In this brief tutorial, let us see how to install and use Titan command line password manager.